DoubleCouponDay/Chunkus/README.md

     The test executable may require undocumented arguments, such as relative paths to images, and as such may be harder to run from Xmake directly
     The test executable can be found in the Xmake build folder (eg. **./build/windows/x64/debug** on windows) and can be run manually from there

+## Rust Tests

+TODO

 # Deployment
-    build C code, then Rust code, then run `sudo docker build` on a Linux machine.
+    Run `sudo docker build` in the root directory.

-    one the image is built, deploy it to your docker hub registration.
+    Once the image is built, tag it with your hub tag and then deploy it to your docker hub registration.